Gliding Over All: Plot

 At Vamonos Pest, Walter White and Todd prepare a barrel of hydrofluoric acid to dispose of Mike Ehrmantraut's dead body.
 When Jesse Pinkman arrives, Walt informs him that Mike is "gone."
-When asked by Jesse how they will deal with Mike's nine henchmen now that they will not be receiving their hazard payments, Walt bluntly tells Jesse that, having quit, he is no longer involved in the business, and matters will be handled without him.
+When asked by Jesse how they will deal with Mike's nine henchmen now that they will not be receiving their hazard payments, Walt coldly tells Jesse that, having quit, he is no longer involved in the business, and matters will be handled without him.

 Walt meets with Lydia Rodarte-Quayle at a coffee shop to obtain the names of Mike's henchmen.
 Suspecting that Walt will see her as a liability and kill her, Lydia proposes a partnership in which Walt expands his distribution overseas to the Czech Republic, which has a high percentage of meth users.
 When Walt agrees with her proposal, Lydia provides him with the names.
 After Lydia leaves, Walt removes his hat from the table, revealing a hidden vial of ricin presumably meant to poison her.
 Walt then hides the vial in his house.

 Walt asks Todd to meet with his uncle, Jack Welker, a high-ranking Aryan Brotherhood gangster.
 Walt enlists Jack and his men to kill Mike's incarcerated henchmen, insisting that they be killed simultaneously.
 Though Jack tries to explain that the operation will be logistically difficult, an unfazed Walt orders him to "figure it out."
-In a period of less than two minutes, and across three different prisons, the ten are killed.
-When Hank Schrader learns of the mass killings he is shocked and horrified, telling Walt that he yearns for a job that does not include "chasing monsters".
+When Walt's order is eventually carried out, the ten are killed in a period of less than two minutes, and across three prisons.
+While Walt visits his house, Hank reminisces about a job he had tagging trees to be knocked down as a young man, wishing that he could have a job that did not involve "chasing monsters".